 “Whatever the path and timeline is ahead, it’s going to involve a lot of trial and error on which protocols to use and determine what insulin can actually be produced,” he says.

 Embracing the open-source movement behind this project, Anthony says many skilled biohackers have come out of the woodwork to help make this happen, even after only a month of promotion.

 “There isn’t a lot to show right now because it’s so early, and we’re really at the chicken-and-egg stage where we raise some money to do the work and then see what’s next."

-The Open Insulin project ran a fundraising campaign on the crowdfunding platform Experiment from mid-November to Dec.
-4. They managed to raise 277% of their goal ($16,656 total over the initial $6,000 ask).
+The Open Insulin project ran a fundraising campaign on the crowdfunding platform Experiment and raised 277% of their goal ($16,656 total over the initial $6,000 ask).
 More than 220 parties are backing the project, according to the website.

 Anthony tells us they may coordinate another crowdfunding campaign next year, but that’s TBD based on the lab setup and engineering work that happens in the coming months.